 We are now replacing the Grid West project with another project called the North Connacht project after a review of the region’s renewable energy plans

 The Grid West project was proposed in 2012 in response to plans for large-scale renewable generation in the North West of the country.

-Most recently, in September 2017, we announced plans to replace Grid West with a smaller-scale development.
-The decision to replace it was made due to the significantly reduced amounts of wind generation in the North Connacht region.
+However, in September 2017, we announced plans to replace Grid West with a smaller-scale development.
+This smaller-scale development is called the North Connacht project and you can read about it here.
+The decision to replace the Grid West project with the North Connacht project was made due to the significantly reduced amounts of wind generation in the North Connacht region.